Manushree-Sannathimmappa/Manushree-Sannathimmappa.github.io/_posts/2022-01-26-cnn-fruit-classification.md

 ```
 <br>
 Our baseline network achieves a **75% Classification Accuracy** on the Test Set.
-It will be interesting to see how much improvement we can this with additions & refinements to our network.
+It will be interesting to see how much improvement we can do with additions & refinements to our network.

 <br>
 #### Test Set Confusion Matrix